tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/快速入门/公网域名接入/步骤5：收发消息/运行 Kafka 客户端（可选）_intl_en.md

       **Consuming a message:**
       ![](https://main.qcloudimg.com/raw/22860d730e70cfbe9eb5fcbca215d5a5.png)

-3. In the message querying page of the CKafka console, query the message sent.
+3. On the message query page of the CKafka console, query the message sent.
      ![](https://main.qcloudimg.com/raw/80db39a21f7eb35de16f37b1c8670650.png)
     The details of the message are as follows:
      ![](https://main.qcloudimg.com/raw/06cdc6450beefae7f6cc6f3d704390a0.png)